Potential Loss of Assets

 This is Web3, which is based around permissionless, open development; this means that at any given time, there might be a new bridge between networks.
 There are also bridge aggregators, which are platforms that allow you to use several bridges in conjunction, conveniently transferring assets across platforms.

-For detailed information regarding a specific network, see our Network Profiles, which includes bridge information for each network.
+For detailed information regarding a specific network, see our Network Profiles, which include bridge information for each network.

 The following is a non-exhaustive list of bridges and aggregators, in no particular order.
 MetaMask does not recommend or endorse any of these products; we are providing this information as a starting point for you to do your own research and understand how each bridge works before using it.